alancameronwills/localmap/README.md

 17. Automatically open Show Me How on first use.
 1. Place label background
+3. Email admin on new user registration

 14. !
 Sound clips shouldn't play during a repeat of a slideshow.
 18.	!
 Facebook login not working
+5. !Move user ids away from emails.
 1. Non-MS/Google group sign-in
 3. Projects: auto selection based on location
 19. "Just my stuff": items I have created.